grassit/system/nginx.md

+A Unix socket is the interface between 2 or more processes.
+An IP socket is the interface between a process and 1 ore more connectors.

 CGI, for all its types, is the interface between a webserver and a backend feature.
 	Client action > Server request > CGI of some type > Backend action (whatever the result is for the browser).
 		A CGI of any kind is a unix socket because it is an iterface between two or more processes (the webserver) and (other processes like PHP).